 The preliminary results for the year ended 31 March 2021 have been extracted from audited accounts which have not yet been delivered to the Jersey Financial Services Commission.
 The Financial statements set out in this announcement do not constitute statutory accounts for the year ended 31 March 2021 or 31 March 2020.
-The financial information for the year ended 31 March 2020 is derived from the statutory accounts from that year.
-The report of the auditors on the statutory accounts for the year ended 31 March 2021 and the year ended 31 March 2020 were unqualified.
+The financial information for the year ended 31 March 2021 or 31 March 2020.
+The report of the auditors on the statutory accounts for the year ended 31 March 2020 were unqualified.